-Helping Community Clothing optimise its brand and digital strategy to drive sales and improve customer engagement
+Helping an ethical clothing brand optimise its brand and digital strategy

 Community Clothing a sustainable and affordable British clothing brand struggled to leverage its ethical promise in marketing efforts.
 It faced a number of challenges such as low sales, understanding who its customers were, how they discovered the brand.
 Average consumer spending was not as high as desired.
 On top of this, the brand didn’t really understand customers’ motivations for buying.
 To what extent was the brand ethos responsible for sales?
 Were there other reasons for consumers to buy Community Clothing?
 Given the brand's USP of ethical clothing, they wanted to understand how they could better leverage this as part of their ongoing marketing and communications strategy.
 Bryter was asked to help them better understand their customers, the motivations to purchase Community Clothing products, their shopper journey and based on the insights, how best to execute the brand strategy.

 Having reviewed the company’s brand strategy, and consulted with internal and external marketing and communications teams we proposed a two-stage solution that would deliver on the company’s needs.
 Community Clothing needed tangible and actionable insights.